DevOpsBootcamp/website/source/programming.rst

 .. nextslide::

 There are **hundreds** of Python libraries.
-If you're trying to do something an think "This has probably been solved...", Google it!
+If you're trying to do something and think "This has probably been solved...", Google it!

 Some libraries to know: